Office of the General Counsel

 Assistant General Counsel for New Reactor Programs

-Assistant General Counsel: Catherine Scott (Acting)
+Assistant General Counsel: Patrick Moulding

 Assists the General Counsel in managing the provision of legal advice and counsel on the licensing of new nuclear power reactors under 10 CFR Parts 50 and 52, including issuance of initial licenses and early site permits, issuance of combined licenses and design certification activities, and representation of the staff in related adjudications.
 May provide legal services related to reactor license amendments.